ShireenKachroo/Cyber-Security-Hackathon/README.md

 - [ ] Add support for file analysis to detect malware in attachments.
 - [ ] Implement advanced machine learning algorithms for threat detection.
 - [ ] Develop a dashboard for admin monitoring and reporting.
-- [ ] Integrate support for other communication platforms like Telegram.

 ---

 ## 📬 **Contact**